dnassuncao/PokemonApp/README.md

-# PokemonApp
+# PokemonApp Jetpack-Compose
-Pokemon Compose App
+This repository contains a Pokemon application that is implemented MVVM architecture using Koin, Jetpack Compose, Navigation Compose

+# Features

+# Architecture

+# Library